bendelpino/youtube-mcp/README.md

 # YouTube MCP Server

-A Model Context Protocol (MCP) server that enables Claude Desktop to interact with YouTube, providing search and transcript functionality.
+A Model Context Protocol (MCP) server that enables Claude Desktop (and other applications) to interact with YouTube, providing search and transcript functionality.

 ## Features